 Dr Martin Knight

 Stewart is a Chartered Accountant.
 He was the founder and Chairman of Newton Investment Management from 1977-2002.
-He is Chairman of Veritas Investment Partners Ltd, the holding company of Veritas Investment Management LLP.
+He is President of Veritas Investment Partners Ltd, the holding company of Veritas Investment Management LLP.
 He is a Non-Executive Director of Solon Ventures and a Board member of VenCap (Channel Islands) Ltd. Stewart was a Non-Executive Director of HSBC Holdings plc from 2002-2008, a Council Member of Imperial College and the Chairman of the committee advising the Council on the Endowment Fund from 2007 to 2015 and a Director of The Herald Investment Trust plc from 2012 to 2015.
 He formerly sat on the Investment Committee of The Wellcome Trust and Investment Board of Cambridge University.
 Stewart is an active investor in private healthcare and technology companies in the UK.

 After qualifying as a Chartered Accountant with Deloitte & Touche, Andy spent seven years working in audit and corporate finance roles, whilst managing a portfolio of Technology companies in Cambridge and Sydney, Australia.
 Prior to CML, as Group Chief Accountant, Andy managed the head office finance team and held responsibility for preparation of the group accounts of SGB plc, a FTSE 250 construction group.
 Andy has spent the last 11 years commercialising technology and managing the day-to-day business functions at Cambridge Mechatronics.